sCrypt-Inc/specification/docs/multipartyhashpuzzles.rst

     }

-The above solution is problematic when ``N`` is large since all ``N`` preimages have to be included in the locking script, bloating the transaction.
+The above solution is problematic when ``N`` is large since all ``N`` hashes have to be included in the locking script, bloating the transaction.
 Instead, we can combine all ``y``'s into a single y such that ``y = H(H(y1 || y2) || y3)`` [#]_ as shown below.

 .. code-block:: solidity